viniciusjssouza/neural-net/README.md

 # neural-net

-This repo contains my own Neural Network implementation, used in the Neural Networks discipline.
-The following techniques were implemented:
+This repo contains my own Neural Network implementation, used for academic purposes.
+As so, it is not optimized for long inputs.
+The following configurations are supported:

 Neuron types:
 - Multilayer Perceptron;